dragan-pecanac/astro-blog/src/content/blog/ded-pong.md

 ---
-author: Sat Naing
+author: Dragan Pecanac
-pubDatetime: 2022-09-23T04:58:53Z
+pubDatetime: 2023-02-18T05:01:53Z
-title: How to configure AstroPaper theme
+title: Ded Pong
-postSlug: how-to-configure-astropaper-theme
+postSlug: ded-pong
 featured: true
-draft: true
+draft: false
 tags:
-  - configuration
+  - unity
-  - docs
+  - game development
 ogImage: ""
-description: How you can make AstroPaper theme absolutely yours.
+description: A well-written description to go here.
 ---

 AstroPaper is a highly customizable Astro blog theme.
 With AstroPaper, you can customize everything according to your personal taste.
 This article will explain how you can make some customizations easily in the config file.